FusionCache/docs/docs/store/store-examples.md

 # Examples

-### Store one object, create class with simple member types
+### Store one object with class definition and simple members
 The `Person` class has string, integer, bool and decimal members:

 ```json